nicksters318/radio1851Database/Commit Instructions.md

 git remote add origin https://github.com/nicksters318/radio1851Database.git

-//HOW TO ADD TO GIT, FOLLOW THESE STEPS
+//HOW TO ADD TO GIT / MERGE WITH EXISTING, FOLLOW THESE STEPS

 1. git checkout master
 2. git pull origin master

-3. git merge filetoadd.php
-3. git add filetoadd.php
+3. git add filetoaddormerge.php

 IF THERE ARE NO CONFLICTS
 4. git commit -m "Comment about your commit"